 We found the automation incredibly useful for connecting our Webflow site to our marketing stack.
 As soon as someone fills out a contact form, it automatically creates a new lead in our CRM, so email signups get added to campaigns without any manual input.

-You also can’t completely remove elements from the Document Object Model, which is a data representation of your website’s structure and content.
-Instead, you can only hide elements visually, and hidden elements will still exist in your code.
+You also can’t completely remove certain elements from the Document Object Model automaticallyโhiding them visually leaves them in the code.
 For optimizing page speed, it’s better to delete unnecessary elements entirely.

 Technical limitations: While Webflow is terrific on the soft side of things, you may run into a few hurdles on the hard side.
-For example, if you want to export and self-host forms, you’ll have to use a third-party form vendor with Webflow.
-After that, certain form features may not even work properly once you’ve exported the code and uploaded it to external servers.
+For example, if you want to export and self-host forms, youโll have to use a third-party form vendor with Webflow.
+Once exported, dynamic CMS content and native form handling donโt follow youโyouโll need to rebuild that externally.

-Additionally, Webflow also has a limit of 150 static pages per site for users.
+Additionally, Webflow still has a limit of 150 static pages per site on most site plans.
 You can add more dynamic pages like blogs that pull content from a database, but the number of distinct static pages is capped.
-If you’ve got a site that needs a ton of pages, you may be out of luck.
+If youโve got a site that needs a ton of pages, you may be out of luck unless you go enterprise or split the project.

 While these limitations likely won’t impact most users, they illustrate how Webflow isn’t a complete substitute for coding complex, large-scale sites.